 Who says that people don't go out on Sundays?
 Or Tuesdays for that matter?

-When you're at university, you'll notice that there's the potential for pre-drinks and a night out any night of the week.
-So, it really doesn't matter if you miss a night out – there'll be plenty more opportunities.
+When you're at university, you'll notice that there's the potential for pre-drinks and a night out any evening of the week.
+So, it really doesn't matter if you miss a night out.
+There will be plenty more opportunities.
 And trust us, this isn't quite the same once you graduate.

-While we wouldn't encourage you to go out every single night, take advantage of your freedom while you can (but keep in mind the previous point about getting decent grades, please?).
+While we wouldn't encourage you to go out every single night, take advantage of your freedom while you can (but keep in mind the earlier point about getting decent grades, please).

-Hopefully your uni city will rank in the top 10 for nightlife...
+Hopefully, your uni city will rank best for nightlife...

 Get into a routine of waking up early for lectures